zstatmanweil/NegBinomialModel/README.md

 # NegBinomialModel
-This is the code for the negative binomial regression model I am developing for my thesis.
+This is the code for the negative binomial regression model I am developed for my thesis.